NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 In order to use AutoGuard's guardrails you need to set `AUTOGUARD_API_KEY` as an environment variable in your system, with the API key as its value.

 Please contact [hello@autoalign.ai](mailto:hello@autoalign.ai) for your own API key.
-Please mention NeMo and AutoGuard in the subject line in order to receive quick responses fron the AutoAlign team.
+Please mention NeMo and AutoGuard in the subject line in order to receive quick responses from the AutoAlign team.

 ## Usage (AutoGuard)

 To use the autoguard's guardrails:

-You have to configure the guardrails in a dictionary under `guardrails_config` section, which you can provide for both `input` section and `output` sections that come under `autoguard` section in `config.yml` file:
+You have to configure the guardrails using the `guardrails_config` section, which you can provide for both `input` section and `output` sections that come under `autoguard` section in `config.yml` file:

 ```yaml